-- 2.0 Objectives: (1) to define the Area of Influence (See Glossary) of the Project (See Glossary) for the purposes of environmental and social review and public consultation; (2) to identify the nature and magnitude of environmental and social risks and impacts, including those project impacts that could preclude OPIC support; (3) to identify issues to be investigated in detail in the environmental and social review process; and (4) to determine OPIC requirements for documentation, consultation, disclosure, notification and third party audits. - 2.1 Scope of Application: The requirements contained within this section apply to all projects supported through OPIC insurance, reinsurance, direct loans, or investment guaranties, including support through Financial Intermediaries.
+2.0 Objectives: (1) to define the Area of Influence (See Glossary) of the Project (See Glossary) for the purposes of environmental and social review and public consultation; (2) to identify the nature and magnitude of environmental and social risks and impacts, including those project impacts that could preclude OPIC support; (3) to identify issues to be investigated in detail in the environmental and social review process; and (4) to determine OPIC requirements for documentation, consultation, disclosure, notification and third party audits.

+2.1 Scope of Application: The requirements contained within this section apply to all projects supported through OPIC insurance, reinsurance, direct loans, or investment guaranties, including support through Financial Intermediaries.

-- 2.2 OPIC screens applications to identify as early as possible the risk of adverse environmental and social impacts of proposed projects and to identify project impacts that could preclude OPIC support because a project is a Categorically Prohibited Project (See Glossary and Appendix B). - 2.3 OPIC will not support certain types of projects, as listed in Appendix B, Categorically Prohibited Projects. - 2.4 OPIC reviews the risks and impacts identified by the Applicant, the Applicant's defined Area of Influence, and information on Project Affected People to determine whether the information is adequate, accurate, objective and appropriate to the size and nature of project activities.
-As required, OPIC will seek additional information from the Applicant and knowledgeable third parties to verify the information. - 2.5 OPIC categorizes projects based on OPIC's preliminary assessment of (1) the potential environmental and social risks and impacts within a project's Area of Influence in the absence of any required mitigation, (2) the Applicant's commitment and capacity to effectively manage the environmental and social risks and impacts, including the ability to implement any required mitigation and (3) the potential role of third parties in achievement of successful outcomes.
-Below are aspects of projects that may lead to a categorization of heightened environmental or social risk (i.e., Category A or Special Consideration). - Projects considered high risk are those that discharge high levels of contaminants (including Greenhouse Gases (See Glossary)) into the environment in the absence of adequate pollution controls, as well as those projects that are considered high risk in the absence of sound environmental and social management.
-Examples of these categories of projects are provided in Appendix A. - Large-scale projects are generally considered to represent a high risk because of the greater potential to impact large geographic areas outside of a project boundary or a large number of people living in nearby communities.
-Although quantitative screening thresholds that define what is meant by "large-scale" are not available for all projects, several examples are provided in Appendix A.
+2.2 OPIC screens applications to identify as early as possible the risk of adverse environmental and social impacts of proposed projects and to identify project impacts that could preclude OPIC support because a project is a Categorically Prohibited Project (See Glossary and Appendix B).

+2.3 OPIC will not support certain types of projects, as listed in Appendix B, Categorically Prohibited Projects.

+2.4 OPIC reviews the risks and impacts identified by the Applicant, the Applicant's defined Area of Influence, and information on Project Affected People to determine whether the information is adequate, accurate, objective and appropriate to the size and nature of project activities.
+As required, OPIC will seek additional information from the Applicant and knowledgeable third parties to verify the information.

+2.5 OPIC categorizes projects based on OPIC's preliminary assessment of (1) the potential environmental and social risks and impacts of a project in the absence of any required mitigation, (2) the Applicant's commitment and capacity to effectively manage the environmental and social risks and impacts, including the ability to implement any required mitigation and (3) the potential role of third parties in achievement of successful outcomes.

+- Projects considered high risk are those that discharge high levels of contaminants (including Greenhouse Gases (See Glossary)) into the environment in the absence of adequate pollution controls, as well as those projects that are considered high risk in the absence of sound environmental and social management.
+Examples of these categories of projects are provided in Appendix A. - Large-scale projects are generally considered to representpose a highhigher risk because of the greater potential to impact large geographic areas outside of a project boundary or a large number of people living in nearby communities.
+Although quantitative screening thresholds that define what is meant by "large-scale" are not available for all projects, several examples are provided in Appendix A. - Projects that could result in the diminishment of ecosystem services or social values at a particular site are considered highhigher risk.
+Ecosystem services are benefits that people obtain from ecosystems including, but not limited to, food, freshwater, shelter, timber, surface water purification, carbon storage and sequestration, climate regulation, and protection from natural hazards.
+Examples of social values include site attributes important for ethnic or religious reasons or attributes of cultural or historic significance.
+Examples of ecologically or socially sensitive locations are provided in Appendix A.